BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Best Methods to Add Echo to Mic Recordings

 There are several ways you can achieve an echo effect in your audio productions.
 While some producers may choose to add their echos post-recording, we’ll show how to do it both during recordings and after.
 In the next few paragraphs, we’ll discuss and adding echos directly to your mic and other methods you can use to achieve the effect.

 1) Use an Echo Hardware Device

 This is arguably the most straightforward way to add an echo effect to your microphone.
-All you need to do is acquire an echo hardware device, and the rest is super easy.
+All you need to do is acquire an echo device, and the rest is super easy.
 However, if you are using only a computer to do your recording, you will have to use a software plug-in instead.
 However, if you’re using a PA system and mixer, an external echo device will perfectly do the job!